Codesmith512/Minimum/README.md

 ###The Stack
-One of several language extensions, the stack is completely separate from the heap It is of an infinite size (limited by the architecture of the machine) Follows standard LIFO procedures for a stack
+One of several language extensions, the stack is completely separate from the heap It is of the same size as the heap, and does wrap (ie: popping nothing, or pushing beyond the size limit) Follows standard LIFO procedures for a stack